echogarden-project/echogarden/docs/Tasklist.md

 * When using Whisper for language detection of speech, apply it to the entire audio, not just the first 30 seconds

 ### Segmentation
-* Option to split segment on single line break as well as double line break (when splitting on double line breaks, there might be cases where a single line break should be seen as a sentence boundary - a line in song lyrics).
-Maybe a better approach is to optionally preprocess the text and merge subsequent lines than are intended to be a part of the same paragraph.
-In this way, paragraph breaks would always be single line breaks, and there's no need to carry settings for this detail within the program.
 * Split long words
 * See if it's possible to reliably use eSpeak as a segmentation engine
 * Path to `kuromoji` dictionaries can be found more reliably than current